samthelin/games-pythonista-beehive/README.md

 # games-pythonista-beehive
-A repository for the mobile game BeeHive developed in Pythonista.
+A repository for the mobile game BeeHive developed for the iPhone in Pythonista.